CdavM/green-agent-test/README.md

     Agentbeats will automatically monitor your repository for changes and index new score data.
 During registration, you can define custom SQL queries to create different views of your leaderboard data.

 7. **Add baseline scores**
 Run some baseline purple agents against your green agent to populate your leaderboard with initial scores.
 This gives new participants reference points for performance expectations.

-   To add baseline scores:
-   - Checkout a new branch from main
-   - Complete the participant fields in `scenario.toml` with purple agent details
-   - Configure GitHub Secrets (Settings > Secrets and variables > Actions) for any `${VARIABLE_NAME}` references in your `scenario.toml`.
-     - If using private Docker images: Add a `GHCR_TOKEN` secret with a Personal Access Token that has `read:packages` scope and access to the required packages
-   - Commit and push your changes to trigger the assessment workflow
-   - The workflow will automatically run the assessment and create a PR with the results
+    To create submissions on your own leaderboard, follow the [submission instructions](#running-an-assessment-and-submitting-scores) but work directly on a new branch in your repository instead of forking it.

 ## Running an assessment and submitting scores